Trails in Beloit

 Trail Length: Unpaved trails (both gravel and mowed dirt) over 5 miles; Paved bike path.

 Turtle Creek is a beautiful waterway lined with woods that winds its way through seven miles of Beloit.
-It’s fun creek to kayak, canoe or tube on.
+It’s a fun creek to kayak, canoe or tube on.
 Launch kayaks just north of Beloit at Tiffany Bridge, the state’s oldest stone, five-arched bridge!
 Turtle Creek offers plenty of opportunities to see wildlife and breathtaking scenery.